it's coming ...

 “Don’t do that,” a woman with blue glasses said.

-He worked his brush along the face of the right block in a wash-on
+“It’s OK,” he said, taking a toothbrush from his pocket and moving it along the top edge of the block.
+He worked his brush along the face of the right block in a wash-on wash-off motion.

 “Don’t touch, please.”

-“Got a yellow spot here,” he pointed to a patch and rubbed it with his
+“Got a yellow spot here,” he pointed to a patch and rubbed it with his brush.

-Maya started to walk toward him, but he grabbed the hem of her shirt
+Maya started to walk toward him, but he grabbed the hem of her shirt and gently pulled her back.
+He glanced at the women.
+They turned to each other and whispered.

 “I’m going to ask you to leave,” Noah said.

-They shuffled out while avoiding eye contact.
+The women shuffled out while avoiding eye contact.

-“Thanks for coming,” he put the toothbrush back in his pocket,
+“Thanks for coming,” he put the toothbrush back in his pocket, chuckling to himself.

 He smiled at Maya.
 “I think the blond was checking me out.”